“**** Editor’s choice. Highly recommended…a powerful must-see slice of American life.”

 As a writer/producer director, she has worked on diverse projects including sizzle reels for ABC, a series for Veterans returning to civilian life, a short film for school age children about the US flag, and a World War II documentary story in Rome with the Sadoffs.
 She graduated with honors from UC Berkeley and lives in Washington, DC.
 (8/14)

-Before producing documentaries, Joan Sadoff, M.Ed., M.S.W., spent her professional career as a clinical social worker in hospital, school, family agency, and community settings.
-On a national and international level, she has lectured to academic, professional and community organizations on the subject of societal change in the family.
-Joan has often been interviewed as an expert on these issues on television.
-In addition, she has participated in over 5,000 interviews including survivors of the Holocaust and their families.
-(09/09)
+Joan Sadoff, (1938-2019), was, for most of her professional career, a clinical social worker in hospitals, schools, family agencies and community settings.
+On a national and international level, she lectured to academic, professional and community organizations on the subject of societal change in the family, on which she was a leading authority.
+Joan was often interviewed as an expert on these issues on television and participated in over 5,000 interviews including survivors of the Holocaust and their families.
+In 1992, after watching a PBS program about discimination against African Americans, Joan and her husband, Robert, followed the Freedom Trail through the deep south, talking with locals and eventually returning with a camera crew.
+The footage was eventually put together in a film titled Standing on my Sister’s Shoulders and it was the first of two documentaries about the American Civil Rights movement that Joan and Robert produced.
+(11/19)